By Elin Enrooth

 Include Long-Tail Keywords In Your Business Description Use local phrases that are unique to your town.
 For four years, I lived in Columbia, Missouri.
 To outsiders, it’s Columbia.
 But to the townies and 50,000 Mizzou students that live there, it is Como.
 Small businesses can use this to their advantage, because townies will probably conduct searches using the term “Como” instead of “Columbia, Missouri”.

 Voice assistants rely on information they can find around the internet about your business.
-Make sure that all of your business information on your Google My Business profile matches your website.
+Make sure that all of your business information on your Google Busines Profile matches your website.
 It’s also important to make sure that all information fields are filled out.
 For example, if you own a pizza delivery service and are open until 2 a.m. but don’t have your hours listed, then a searcher looking for “pizza places open past midnight” won’t discover your business.

 Unfortunately for small businesses, spam, duplicate listings, and fake business locations can interfere with a business’s ability to rank higher in Google Search results.

-Types of spam include fake listings, maliciously-edited listings, lead generation company listings, businesses with virtual offices, and intentional duplicate listings.
+Types of spam include fake profiles, maliciously-edited profiles, lead generation company profiles, businesses with virtual offices, and intentional duplicate profiles.

-Though setting up a Google My Business listing is relatively simple, there is some maintenance required.
+Though setting up a Google Busines Profile is relatively simple, there is some maintenance required.
 Creating posts and responding to reviews is completely optional, however, it is in your business’s best interest to keep these updated.
-If you choose to create a website through Google My Business, you will need to keep it up-to-date as you would any other site.
+If you choose to create a website through your Google Busines Profile, you will need to keep it up-to-date as you would any other site.

-All in all, Google My Business account is a free service that offers your business multiple ways to engage with customers online.
+All in all, a Google Busines Profile is a free service that offers your business multiple ways to engage with customers online.
 It is imperative for a small business to set up an account to reach more potential customers and become discoverable online.
 At Hoist, we believe that yes, it is most definitely worth it.